tymonaghan/comp330-final-project-team/README.md

 -	User input must be of a valid type
 -	System must be able to handle multiple data sets

 ## Functional Requirements
-*"Minimum requirements" refer to requirements that must be included in order for the software to be considered a "minimum viable product" (must-haves)*

 **1. Two simultaneous head-to-head players:** the system should allow two players to compete simultaneously in the game, taking alternating turns answering trivia questions.

 **2. Gather player names:** the system should prompt users to enter their names.
 Users can enter a string with their device's keyboard, and the game will refer to the player by name in messages for the remainder of the game.